-5. His relationship with C.S.
-Lewis was not all it's cracked up to be.
+5. J.R.R.
+Tolkien's relationship with C.S.
+Lewis was complicated.

-7. He wasn't blowing smoke about those war scenes.
+7. J.R.R. wasn't blowing smoke about those war scenes.

 A philologist by trade, Tolkien kept his mind exercised by inventing new languages, many of which (like the Elvish languages Quenya and Sindarin) he used extensively in his writing.
 He even wrote songs and poems in his fictional languages.
 In addition, Tolkien worked to reconstruct and write in extinct languages like Medieval Welsh and Lombardic.
 His poem "BagmÄ“ BlomÄ" ("Flower of the Trees") might be the first original work written in the Gothic language in over a millennium.

-9. He's been published almost as prolifically posthumously as alive.
+9. J.R.R.
+Tolkien has been published almost as prolifically posthumously as he was when he was alive.